jellyfin-archive/jellyfin-docs/general/server/plugins/add-ons.md

 title: Add-ons
 ---
 ### Introduction
-This page is all about any addition ways to integrate your Jellyfin install with other addition add-ons to make your experience more enjoyable and entertaining.
+This page is all about additional ways to integrate your Jellyfin install with other available add-ons to make your experience more enjoyable and entertaining.
+# Add-ons

 ### ErsatzTV